Weathered Live & Studio session bass player, active, ready and available for touring and recording multi-style/genre music with feel, depth and taste.

-I have good gear, lots of experience and taste... but at the end what matters is that I play for the song, and I try to make it sound and feel great.
-I've worked in many different genres and styles of music from around the world, but I come from American and African based music.
+I work with top class gear, have a wide range experience, and keep the depth where the groove and pocket reside - I play for the song and try to make it sound and feel great.
+I've worked in many different genres and styles of music from around the world, but I come from American and African based music, where my mojo sits.
+I also play guitar and Irish bouzouki.

 ReviewsEndorse Joe Lewis, Bass